svml-ai/docker-trainer/README.md

 ## What's Included

 - PyTorch 2.0.1 with CUDA 11.8 support
-- DeepSeek Coder 6.7B base model (pre-downloaded)
+- DeepSeek Coder 6.7B base model (downloads on first use)
 - PEFT/LoRA libraries for efficient fine-tuning
 - All necessary dependencies for training